RavinduThaveesha/wrap-words/README.md

 - PHP 7.4 or above

 #### How to use
-- Intall PHP 7.4 or avobe in you system.
+- Install PHP 7.4 or above in your system.
-- Clone the project form the repository.
+- Clone the project from the repository.
 - Open your terminal and `cd` to the project folder.
 - Run `php ./example.php`.